Skip to main content

 Workshop

-The Commission Directorate General for Financial Stability, Financial Services and Capital Markets Union (DG FISMA) will hold a workshop on strategy on supervisory data in financial services - progress achieved and next steps.
+The Commission Directorate General for Financial Stability, Financial Services and Capital Markets Union (DG FISMA) held a workshop on strategy on supervisory data in financial services - progress achieved and next steps.

 2. 29 February 2024